Friends, I have officially leveled up in the vegan game. That’s right, yours truly has mastered the elusive Vegan Meatloaf.

 - Transfer the lentil mixture to a large bowl.
 Add the oats to the food processor.
 Process until you reach a flour consistency, then add to the lentil mixture.

-- Stir in the veggies and the flax eggs.
+- Stir in the veggies, whole lentils, and flax eggs.
 Mix well.
 Taste and add more spices, if desired.